Diabetic Foot Assessment

-Blisters are prone to making everyday activities extremely uncomfortable.
-If your feet are hurting, contact one of our podiatrists of Complete Foot & Ankle Specialists, LLC. our doctors can provide the care you need to keep you pain-free and on your feet.
+Diabetic foot care is important in preventing foot ailments such as ulcers.
+If you are suffering from diabetes or have any other concerns about your feet, contact one of our podiatrists from Complete Foot & Ankle Specialists, LLC. our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our offices located in Bellefontaine, OH and Springfield, OH .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.